 One of the main attractions of Okayama is Korakuen Garden, situated on an island in the Asahi River and ranked in the top three of Japan's Great Gardens.
 The garden was started in 1686 under the instruction of Lord Tsunamasa and took fourteen years to complete.
-The garden has its own tea crops and is scattered with tea houses for visitors to relax and enjoy the scenery.
+The garden has its own crane aviary, rice field and tea crops, and is scattered with tea houses for visitors to relax and enjoy the scenery.

 Other attractions include Okayama Castle (nicknamed Cormorant Castle because of its unique black walls), Okayama Prefectural Museum of Art, Hayashibara Museum of Art and Okayama Orient Museum.

 For one day a year Okayama falls into complete chaos as a result of the notorious Naked Man Festival.
 Held on the third Saturday of February during the coldest time of the year, thousands of bare male bodies clad in only their fundoshi loincloths rush around the Saidai-ji Temple and fight for the sacred wooden sticks known as shingi.
 In order to receive good fortune for the coming year, a participant must possess one of the shingi and fight their way out of the temple grounds.

 Weather in Okayama

 The Climate Guide for Okayama, Japan is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.

 |Max Daytime Temperature (°C)||7||8||11||18||22||26||30||31||26||21||15||10|